food storage

 Directions:

-Dissolve jello powder in hot water–completely.
+Dissolve Jello powder in hot water–completely.
 Place all ingredients in the blender and whirl until smooth.

 Pour into popsicle molds.